spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/persistence-acl-feature-walkthrough/persistence-acl-feature-configuration.md

 ### AclEntityMetadataConfigTransfer

-The properties of the `AclEntityMetadataConfigTransfer` are described in the table below.
+The properties of the `AclEntityMetadataConfigTransfer` are described in the following table.

 | PROPERTY | TYPE | DESCRIPTION |
 |-----|-----|-----|